-The Trading Standards Service during 2022/2023 as with colleagues nationally has witnessed a surge in illicit sales of vaping products by specialist vape shops, convenience stores and corner shops, with more than 1.4 tonnes of illegal vapes seized in the last six months of 2022 in the North East of England.
+The Trading Standards Service during 2023/2024 as with colleagues nationally has continued to witness a surge in illicit sales of vaping products by specialist vape shops, convenience stores and corner shops.
 In addition, the Service also witnessed a significant rise in the number of complaints in the sales of vaping products to those under 18.

-Vapes and e-cigarettes are regulated by the Medicines and Healthcare products Regulatory Agency (MHRA), which requires that they have tanks to a capacity of no more than 2ml; a nicotine strength of no more than 20mg/ml; and their labels display manufacturer details and health warnings.
+Vapes and e-cigarettes are regulated by the Medicines and Healthcare products.
+Regulatory Agency (MHRA), which requires that they have tanks to a capacity of no more than 2ml; a nicotine strength of no more than 20mg/ml; and their labels display. manufacturer details and health warnings.
 Refill containers are restricted to a maximum capacity of 10ml, certain ingredients including colourings, caffeine and taurine are banned, and nicotine-containing products or their packaging must be child-resistant and tamper evident.

 Many of the devices seized flout these rules, and there are concerns that some may be designed specifically to appeal to children and young people, with packaging and flavours emulating popular confectionery brands.